 is the modified SABR vega.
 Formula \eqref{altRiskDec} is a decomposition of an option's risk in terms of an alternative basis of independent risk factors, namely $dF^\perp$ and $d\sigma$.

-The two decompositions show that part of the options volatility sensitivity can be viewed as components of its delta or vega, depending on risk management approach.
-We take the view that it should be allocated to the delta risk, as executing delta hedges is generally easier than vega hedges.
-Note that the second order greeks do not contain any correlation dependent correction terms, and retain their form under both decompositions.
+The two decompositions show that part of the option's volatility sensitivity can be viewed as a component of its delta or its vega, depending on risk management approach.
+We take the view that it should be allocated to the delta risk, as monitoring and executing delta hedges are generally easier than vega hedges.
+Note also that the second order greeks do not contain any correlation dependent correction terms, and retain their form under both decompositions.